The Bottom Line

 Identifying qualified companies is not as simple as avoiding products like tobacco and guns.
 Fundamental research may be necessary.
 The Visa credit card company, for example, is a top performing holding selected by the Calvert ESG fund “for its good governance, a meaningful investment in data protection and higher-than-average female representation on its board.”

-Funds can be a simple way to vet companies and/or diversify with a single investment
+Funds can be a simple way to vet companies & achieve diversification

-Mutual Funds and Exchange Trade Funds may be actively managed or structured to track an index.
+Mutual Funds and Exchange Traded Funds may be actively managed or structured to track an index.
 An ESG index fund will seek to mirror the performance of a relevant index, like:

 The MSCI KLD 400 Social Index and MSCI World SRI Index providing "exposure to companies with outstanding Environmental, Social and Governance (ESG) ratings and excludes companies whose products have negative social or environmental impacts," or